Kenosha Public Library: Early history

-On January 12, 1899, Zalmon Simmons proposed to the city council that he be allowed to present Kenosha with a public library situated in Central Park, provided the library was named after his deceased eldest son Gilbert M. Simmons and that the city would support it with a one-mill appropriation.
-The council unanimously accepted Simmons' proposal on January 23, recognizing him with a unanimous vote of thanks for his philanthropy.
-Plans for the library building, designed by noted architect Daniel Burnham, were finalized in March; Burnham declared the new library was the "most complete" building he had designed up to that date.
+Over 25 years after his initial suggestion, on January 12, 1899, Zalmon Simmons formally proposed to the city council that he be allowed to present Kenosha with a public library situated in Central (later Library) Park.
+Among his conditions were that the library would be named after his deceased eldest son Gilbert M. Simmons and that the city would support it with a one-mill appropriation.
+The council unanimously accepted Simmons' proposal on January 23.
+In March, the plans for the library building, designed by noted architect Daniel Burnham, were finalized.
 The groundbreaking took place on May 4, and construction progressed rapidly, with the structure completed on December 7.
-On March 19, 1900, the city council established the Gilbert M. Simmons Library as a city-funded public library, appointing a board of directors and approving the library tax appropriation from the same date.
+On March 19, 1900, the city council established the Gilbert M. Simmons Library as a city-funded public library, appointing a board of directors and approving the library tax appropriation the same day.
 On May 23, the library board held their first meeting, unanimously electing Clara Barnes librarian.
 The former Kenosha Public Library closed on May 26, shortly before both the new Library Park and the Simmons Memorial Library were dedicated on May 30.
-On July 6, the library board formally took charge of the Simmons Memorial Library on behalf of the city.
-The Kenosha Library Association was dissolved on July 17.
 On July 19, the Gilbert M. Simmons Memorial Library opened to the public with initial holdings of 4,578 volumes.

 The Simmons Library circulated 36,236 volumes in its first year, and by spring 1901 had permanently moved to an open-stack system.
-It began circulating books among Kenosha public schools in January 1903, becoming the third Wisconsin library to adopt the practice.
+It began circulating books among Kenosha public schools in January 1903, becoming the third Wisconsin library to do so.
 Children's library services began in September 1907 with the appointment of Cora M. Frantz (1881–1958), previously a library assistant, as the children's librarian, together with the outfitting of a "Children's Room" in the library basement.
-In December 1910, Clara Barnes retired for health reasons and was succeeded by Cora Frantz as acting librarian; Frantz was confirmed as librarian the following June.
+In December 1910, Clara Barnes retired for health reasons, upon which Frantz was appointed acting librarian, being confirmed as librarian the following June.